datanav/docs/technical/hubspot-superoffice.rst

 --------------------------------------
 Before any synchronization can take place, a link between a HubSpot Product and a SuperOffice Product must be established.

-A new SuperOffice Product will be created from a HubSpot Product if it is connected to a HubSpot Lineitem, or Lineitemdealassociation that is synchronized into SuperOffice.
+A new SuperOffice Product will be created from a HubSpot Product if it is connected to a HubSpot Lineitem, Lineitemdealassociation, Lineitemdealassociationtype, or Lineitemquoteassociationtype that is synchronized into SuperOffice.

 Once a link between a HubSpot Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.